syncfusion-content/uwp-docs/uwp/Map/KML-Shapes-Rendered-in-ShapeFileLayer.md

 ---
 layout: post
-title: KML Shapes Rendered in ShapeFileLayer for SfMap control
+title: KML Shapes Rendered in ShapeFileLayer for SfMap control | Syncfusion
-description: How to Render KML shapes in ShapeFileLayer?
+description: Learn how to render KML shapes in a ShapeFileLayer using the Syncfusion UWP SfMap control and configure the KML file as an embedded resource.
-platform: UWP
+platform: uwp
 control: SfMap
 documentation: ug
 ---